Corey-M/NAudio.Lame/README.md

 ## Usage

 The `LameMP3FileWriter` class implements a `Stream` that encodes data written to it, writing the encoded MP3 data to either a file or a stream you provide.

+Note that on .NET Core you must initialize the resource assembly loader before using any other feature of the library:

+    Loader.Init();

 ### Sample Code